microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/02_Text_Generation.md

 > What is prompt engineering?
 > Prompt engineering is a concept in Natural Language Processing (NLP) that involves **embedding descriptions of tasks** in input to **prompt the model** to output the **desired results**.

+## Set-up

+1. Navigate to **data + indexes**
+2. Select, **new data,** and select **data source** and upload files under **product folder**
+3. Once data is uploaded, name your data as **contoso** and finish.
+4. Next, in the same tab, navigate to index and create an index for your data.
+   - Move to the Indexes tab in the Data + Indexes page.
+   - Click on the + New index button.
+   - Change the default name of your index to "products-catalog".
+   - Select Data in Azure AI Foundry as the data source and then the data source you just uploaded.
+   - In the Index Settings section, select the AzureAISearch connection you created in the setup phase
+   - In the Search Setting section, make sure that vectorization is enabled and select the default Azure OpenAI resource for your hub as embedding model.

+Move to the next section as your data is being uploaded.

 ## Basic prompting

 Let's start with a few prompts and observe the response using the chat playground.
 To use the chat playground, follow the following steps: